-Early this morning, embark for our two-day voyage on the Mekong River to Pakbeng.
-We will make a short stop at a H'mong Village before our buffet lunch on board.
+Early this morning, we embark for our two-day voyage on the Mekong River to Pakbeng.
+We will make a short stop at a Hill Tribe village before our buffet lunch on board.
 We continue to Pakou village situated at the mouth of the Nam Ou River, where we will visit Tam Ting - "Caves of a Thousand Buddhas".
 We will also have the opportunity to observe the traditional making of rice alcohol.
-Overnight in Pak Beng.

 Day 19: Mekong River Journey to Thailand

-Day 20: Golden Triangle to Chiang Mai; Elephant Camp
+Day 20: Golden Triangle to Chang Mai: Elephant Camp

-Day 21: Wat Doi Suthep & Thai Cooking Lessons
+Day 21: Wap Doi Suthep & Thai Cooking Lessons

 Visit Doi Suthep sitting at an elevation of 1,073m.
 Built in 1383 during the Lanna Thai period, legend has it that the temples site was selected by an elephant sent to roam the mountain side, where upon reaching a suitable spot, it trumpeted, circled three times, knelt down and promptly died.
-In the afternoon, visit a local market with your Thai cooking instructor to purchase fresh ingredients before preparing your evening meal at a cooking school.
-Overnight in Chiang Mai.
+In the afternoon, visit the local botanical gardens followed by a local market with your Thai cooking instructor to purchase fresh ingredients before preparing your evening meal at a cooking school.

 Day 22: Fly to Bangkok

 This morning, we will have time to explore on our own before we fly to Bangkok.
 With over 300 temples, set against a backdrop of rolling green hills, Chiang Mai is a visually striking city.
-The old city of Chiang Mai is a neat square bounded by moats and partial walls and is small enough to get around by foot or bicycle.
+The old city of Chiang Mai is a neat square bounded by moats and partial walls.

 Day 23: Bangkok - Grand Palace, Reclining Buddha, Canal Journey